vsivsi/meteor-job/README.md

 `options:`
 * `retries` -- Number of times to retry a failing job.
 Default: `Job.forever`
+* `until` -- Keep retrying until this `Date`, or until the number of retries is exhausted, whichever comes first.
+Default: `Job.foreverDate`
 * `wait` -- Initial value for how long to wait between attempts, in ms. Default: `300000` (5 minutes)
 * `backoff` -- Method to use in determining how to calculate wait value for each retry:
     * `'constant'`:  Always delay retrying by `wait` ms. Default value.